Links on Android Authority may earn us a commission. Learn more.

 Change Google Play Protect settings:

 - Tap the cogwheel icon in the top right corner to view the Google Play Protect settings.
+You can also force a scan to make sure your apps are all good.

-- We honestly don’t recommend turning anything off, since all data collected is anonymous and Google Play Protect works better than antivirus apps in virtually all cases.
+- We honestly don’t recommend turning anything off, since all data collected is anonymous, and Google Play Protect works better than antivirus apps in virtually all cases.
 However, if you want to disable them, you can here.

 View other Google Play Store settings:

-How to enable and disable Instant Apps
+How to enable and disable Instant Apps:

 - Instant Apps is a feature that temporarily loads apps from web links and other places without actually downloading the app so you can try it before you download it.